FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

-How to create a new OpenGL project. (files for windows users only)
+How to create a new OpenGL project. (included files for windows users only)

 1. open visual studio and select create new empty c++ project.